 Preheat the oven to 400°F. In a medium saucepan, combine the quinoa, 2 cups of water, and 1 teaspoon kosher salt.
 Bring to a boil over high heat.
 Reduce heat to low, cover, and let cook for 15 minutes.
 Remove pan from heat.

 Meanwhile, grease a rimmed sheet pan lightly with olive oil.
 Place cubed squash and diced onion on pan.
-Drizzle with 3 tablespoons olive oil, sprinkle with 2 teaspoons kosher salt, and toss to coat.
+Drizzle with 3 tablespoons olive oil, sprinkle with 1 to 2 teaspoons kosher salt (depending on your tolerance — if you are sensitive, use 1 teaspoon), and toss to coat.
 Spread vegetables out into an even layer.
 Transfer to the oven and roast for 25 to 30 minutes or until squash and onions are just beginning to brown.
 Remove pan from oven.
 Increase oven temp to 425°F.

 Uncover quinoa pan and fluff with a fork.
 Add 1 tablespoon of the herbs, the milk, and half of the cheese, and mix with a spatula to combine.
 Transfer to a large bowl.
 Add the roasted squash and onions and fold gently to combine.
 Transfer mixture to a lightly greased 9x13-inch baking dish.
 Cover evenly with the remaining cheese.